jEnbuska/none-dux/README.md

 Can also be used with redux-saga: <sub>(No documentation: See /examples/sagaExample)</sub>

-Application state can be changed directly from actions.
+Application state can be changed directly from actions

-Action objects are auto generated and dispatched  when (***setState / clearState / remove***) functions are invoked.
+Action objects are auto generated and dispatched  when (***setState / clearState / remove***) functions are invoked

 Immutability is taken care of by middlewares and published by child reducers